melezhik/Sparrow6/posts/Application Less Containers.md

 ```

-So the whole deployment schema **gets inverted** and instead of pushing release via kubectl/helm deploy or friends we pull them directly from containers, however from the final result perspective we get the same gitops pattern where all the state is kept as a source code in some Git repository.
+So the whole deployment schema **gets inverted** and instead of pushing release via kubectl/helm deploy or friends we pull them directly from containers, however from the final result point of view we get the same gitops pattern where all the state is kept as a source code in some Git repository.
 In other words agents acts as standard configuration management tools, converging containers to desired state, as any confirmation management tools would do.
 I call it inverted deployment schema.

 The benefits of the schema: